hashicorp/terraform-website/content/source/docs/enterprise/faq.html.md

 Now, if you keep the `backend.tf` file in scope when you run `terraform` operations, all state will be stored in the configured bucket.

-## Private Terraform Enterprise Architecture
+## Terraform Enterprise Architecture

-This document describes aspects of the architecture of Private Terraform Enterprise as deployed via the AMI.
+This document describes aspects of the architecture of Terraform Enterprise as deployed via the AMI.

 ### Services

-These are the services used to run Private Terraform Enterprise.
+These are the services used to run Terraform Enterprise.
 Each service contains a description of what actions it performs, a policy for restarts, impact of failing or degraded performance, and the service's dependencies.

 - [`atlas-frontend` and `atlas-worker`](https://github.com/hashicorp/terraform-enterprise-modules/blob/master/docs/services/atlas.md)
 - [`archivist`, `binstore`, `storagelocker`, and `logstream`](https://github.com/hashicorp/terraform-enterprise-modules/blob/master/docs/services/archivist.md)